dnth/DEIMKit/README.md

 - Moderate pruning (30% in backbone, 20% in encoder, 10% in decoder)
 - ONNX optimization for better inference
 - TensorRT acceleration if GPU is available

-### Server Optimization Strategy

-Focuses on maximum accuracy with GPU acceleration:
-- No pruning to maintain accuracy
-- TorchScript export for better deployment
-- ONNX and TensorRT optimization for high throughput

-## Knowledge Distillation

-The framework includes knowledge distillation capabilities to transfer knowledge from larger teacher models to smaller student models:

-- Temperature-based softening of probability distributions
-- Combined cross-entropy and KL-divergence loss
-- Support for feature-level distillation
-- Detection-specific distillation for bounding box regression

 ## Benchmarking